-As a result, from an evaluative perspective, there remains a significant gap in existing benchmarks that can comprehensively evaluate the agentic capabilities of these models across diverse multimodal scenarios, particularly those involving video inputs.
+Recent improvements in long-context understanding of large video-capable vision language models (e.g., LLaVaNeXt, LongVILA) have enabled agents to process and understand more information than before, including long video understanding.
+However, from an evaluative perspective, there remains a significant gap in existing benchmarks that can comprehensively evaluate the agenticn capabilities of these models across diverse multimodal scenarios, particularly those involving video inputs.
 The requirement for agents to operate across varying modalities and time frames makes developing and properly evaluating long-context multimodal models essential.
-Existing benchmarks (Wu et al., 2024b; Mangalam et al., 2023; Li et al., 2024; Pătrăucean et al., 2023) often fall short in testing for long-term memory retention and multimodal integration within an agentic workflow, limiting our understanding of how long context multimodal models can generalize and perform in real-world settings as agents.
+Existing benchmarks (29; 17; 14; 21) often fall short in testing for long-term memory retention and multimodal integration within an agent workflow, as they usually focus on only one component.
+This limits our understanding of how long context multimodal models can generalize and perform in real-world settings as agents.